magento/devdocs/guides/v2.3/graphql/search-pagination.md

 Currently, Magento's GraphQL implementation of pagination uses offsets so that it operates in the same manner as REST and SOAP requests.

 The `pageSize` attribute specifies the maximum number of items to return.
 If no value is specified, 20 items are returned.
-The search engine determines the maximum number of results that a query can return.
-For SQL searches, the maximum is the value  of the `PHP_INT_MAX` environment variable.
-For Elasticsearch, the value is defined in the `Elasticsearch/etc/di.xml` file.
-The default is 2147483647.

 The `currentPage` attribute specifies which page of results to return.
 If no value is specified, the first page is returned.
 If you specify a value that is greater than the number of available pages, an error is returned.